Sett17/mdpaper/demo/paper.md

 # Results

 More green material was removed by the finches than red, more red than black and more black than orange.
+The ratio between material of different colors used in nest construction differed significantly from the expected `1:1:1:1`.

+$$
+X^2=63.44, df=3, p<.005
+$$

-The ratio between material of different colors used in nest construction differed significantly from the expected `1:1:1:1` (`X^2=63.44, df=3, p<.005`).
-When colors were compared in pairs, the difference between values for green and red were not significantly different (`X^2=117, df=1, p>.5`).
-However, the values for black and orange were significantly different (`X^2=36.38, df=1, p<.005`).
+When colors were compared in pairs, the difference between values for green and red were not significantly different.

+$$
+X^2=117, df=1, p>.5
+$$

+However, the values for black and orange were significantly different).

+$$
+X^2=36.38, df=1, p<.005
+$$

 ```mermaid
 sequenceDiagram